lelimat/videos_to_books/README.md

-# videos_to_books
+# Videos to Books

+**Work in Progress**
-A web application to create videos from video transcripts.
+A web application to create books from video transcripts.
+We are currently working with YouTube's and OpenAI's APIs.
+The languages currently supported are English and Portuguese.